rubaiyatmohsin/OSS-Project/README.md

-# Tea Demo Project
+# Tea Protocol Rewards

-This is a demonstration project for the tea protocol on Sepolia testnet.
+This project integrates with the tea protocol on Sepolia testnet to enable reward distribution for open-source contributions.
 The project showcases how to integrate with the tea protocol and participate in the OSS ecosystem.

 ## Features

-- Basic Node.js project structure
+- Advanced Node.js project structure
-- tea protocol integration
+- Tea protocol integration for rewards
+- Contribution tracking and scoring
 - Example of tea.yaml constitution

 ## Getting Started